 BEL STi Magnum

-BEL STi Magnum controls are backlit to facilitate nighttime operation.
+BEL STi Magnum controls are backlit for easier operation at night.

 Valentine One controls

-The BEL STi Magnum excelled at its primary mission--ferreting out distant radar signals.
-It spotted all five radars from over 11.25 miles away, at test time the best-ever performance from a radar detector.
-[Eclipsed by the BEL's electronic clone, the Escort Redline, in a subsequent test.]
+The BEL STi Magnum excelled at ferreting out distant radars.
+It spotted all five of our radar guns from over 11.25 miles away, at test time the best-ever performance from a radar detector.
+[Since eclipsed by the BEL's corporate clones, the Escort Redline XR and Escort Redline.]